 Coming back to photons, what is their energy?
 The energy of a single photon is a tiny number given by Planck's equation.
 Planck's equation relates the frequency of a photon to its energy through a Planck constant equal to:

 (energy)·(time), and you can think of it as a conversion factor from energies to frequencies.

 How to calculate the energy of a photon

-This equation gives us an energy of a single, indivisible, quanta of light and we can think of light as a collection of particles.
+This equation gives us the energy of a single, indivisible quanta of light, and we can think of light as a collection of particles.
 The opposite is also true.
 We can think about ordinary particles, like electrons, as waves.
 Check De Broglie wavelength calculator to learn more about this concept.